RoyGriffiths/financial-grid/README.md

 ## Functionality

 1. **Ability to sort each of the columns by clicking the column header:**
-   - For the "Asset Class" column: Sorts in the order of "Commodities, "Equities", then "Credit" when sorting in ascending order.
+   - For the "Asset Class" column: Sorts in the order of "Commodities, "Equities", then "Credit" when in ascending order.
-   - For the "Price" column: Able to sort both ascending and descending size order.
+   - For the "Price" column: Able to sort by both ascending and descending size order.
-   - For the "Ticker" column: Able to sort both ascending and descending alphabetical order.
+   - For the "Ticker" column: Able to sort by both ascending and descending alphabetical order.

 2. **Colour coded rows:**
   - Commodities = White, Equities = Blue, Credit = Green.